Get

 What Is Whisker Fatigue?

-Though the name may sound like the cat’s whiskers are tired, it actually means that they’re stressed out from overuse.
-Often, whisker fatigue is caused by cats drinking and eating out of bowls that are too small or have high sides, causing their whiskers to rub against them too much.
+Though the name may sound like the cat’s whiskers are tired, it actually means that they’re stressed out from repeated stimulation of the sensory receptors.
+Often, whisker fatigue is most commonly discussed in relation to cats eating or drinking from deep or narrow bowls, causing their whiskers to rub against the sides.

 Depending on the severity, whisker fatigue can range from discomfort to pain, making the experience very unpleasant for your cat.

-Fortunately, whisker fatigue is easy to prevent by providing a flat surface or wide enough bowl for cat food and water that allows your cat to eat or drink without its whiskers touching the sides of the bowl.
-For this reason, many cats prefer to drink running water, such as a tap.
+Fortunately, whisker fatigue is easy to prevent by providing a flat surface or a wide enough bowl for cat food and water that allows your cat to eat or drink without its whiskers touching the sides of the bowl.
+For this reason, many cats prefer to drink running water, such as a tap or fountain.

 Similarly, you should avoid touching your cat’s whiskers.
 Even if your cat tolerates it, touching your cat’s whiskers too much can cause a similar sensory overload.